markstringer-dti/markstringer-dti.github.io/dti.md

 I don't know if the real life Jerry Springer actually said this or not.
 But in "Jerry Springer the Opera" the character of Jerry Springer says something that has stuck with me ever since: "I don't solve people's problems, I televise them."

 If you're working on a trench warfare project, that's exactly what you should be doing.
 Sure, go one better than Jerry, and solve the problems that you can solve, but the problems that you can't solve?
-Televise them.
+Broadcast them.
 Make sure everybody on the project knows what those problems are.

 Why?
 Because someone else may, if they really want to the project to succeed, be able to solve them.
 Another way to look at this is that some of the people who are browbeating you and your team, you complaining that you're team don't look worried or stressed enough (this really happens) or are complaining that your team don't really care about the project because they took the whole weekend off.
 Some of those people may only be doing those things because they have no idea what else they can do to make the project more successful.
 At least by making clear what the problems are that are stopping you delivering, you're giving those people more chance of helping the project succeed.